Kariusdi/Machine-Learning-Class/Linear-Regression/README.md

 Linear Regression is the **_Supervised Learning_** that can predict the output as a continuous.
 For example, if we have gender and heigth as features and weigth as a output.
 We can use linear regression to predict the weigth when new data has come.

-## Need to know of this section 👨🏽‍💻
+## Need to know for this section 👨🏽‍💻

 ### Machine Learning Components